numpy/numpy/doc/neps/nep-0053-c-abi-evolution.md

     #define NPY_TARGET_VERSION NPY_1_22_API_VERSION

-to select the version they which to compile for (lowest version to be compatible with).
+to select the version they wish to compile for (lowest version to be compatible with).
 This will default to an old version that should cover most or all use-cases.
+The version will be chosen to always be compatible with :ref:`NEP 29 <NEP29>`.
-Thus, users of *new* API may be required to add the define, but users of who want to be compatible with older versions should not need to do anything.
+Thus, users of *new* API may be required to add the define, but users of who want to be compatible with older versions need not do anything unless they wish to have exceptionally long compatibility.

 The API additions in the past years were so limited that such a change should be necessary at most for a hand-full of users worldwide.

+This mechanism is much the same as the `Python limited API`_ since NumPy's C-API has a similar need for ABI stability.

 Breaking the C-API and changing the ABI
 ---------------------------------------